Osa, Norway

-Osa is a small village in the municipality of Ulvik in Vestland county, Norway.
+Osa is a small village in Ulvik Municipality in Vestland county, Norway.
 The village lies at the end of the Osa Fjord, about 8 km northeast of the village of Ulvik.
 The village sits at the confluence of the two rivers: Austdøla and Norddøla, which then join together for about 500 m before emptying into the fjord.
 Historically, this place was the connection between the Hardanger district and Hallingskeid (up on the Hardangervidda plateau.